parrrate/exercises/src/exercises/mode.md

     type Error;
 }

-/// Can be formed from any length of data.
+/// Can be constructed from data of any length.
 Always consumes the stream. trait ConsumesStream: FromStream {
     /// Try to read the value.
 Can handle EOF, can ask for all data the stream has. fn read_from(stream: impl Stream) -> Result<Self, Self::Error>;